townmath/cisp400-reader/docs/_sources/glossary.rst.txt

    vector
       In set notation, another term for a :term:`sequence`.
-      As a data structure, the term vector usually used as a snyonym for a :term:`dynamic array`.
+      As a data structure, the term vector usually used as a synonym for a :term:`dynamic array`.

+   vertex
+      Another name for a :term:`node` in a :term:`graph`.

    visit
       During the process of a :term:`traversal` on a :term:`list` or